Tmitchy/-SOC-Home-Lab-Build/README.md

 ## 🔜 Next Document: SIEM Introduction

-The next write-up in this series will cover standing up the SIEM (Elastic or Splunk), pointing each log shipper above at it, and building the first dashboards and detection rules from this log data.
+The next write-up in this series will focus on setting up the SIEM (Elasticsearch), linking each Elastic Agent/Defend (Native EDR Telemetry) to it, and creating the initial dashboards and detection rules based on this log data.

 ---